guiterguy219/jared-gibson-portfolio/src/data/blog/posts/2025/type-safe-environment-variable-config-nest-js.md

 This will be a brief post, because, fortunately, there's not a whole lot to say.
 Zod and Nest's `ConfigService` do much of the heavy lifting.
 We just need a little bit of glue to make it all stick together nicely!

-I also want to acknowledge that there are many ways to inject configuration values into an environment, but I've found **environment variables** to be the most widely supported and simple to adopt.
-They have their shortcomings, but, as you'll see here, I think we're able to overcome most of them pretty well.
+I also want to acknowledge that there are many ways to inject configuration values into an application, but I've found **environment variables** to be the most widely supported and simple to adopt.
+They have their shortcomings, but, as you'll see here, we're able to overcome most of them pretty well.

 ## The Plan 📝